fachry-isl/fachry-isl.github.io/_posts/2023-1-30-idx_loan_project.md

   - Supervised Learning
   - Imbalanced Dataset
   - Internship
-excerpt: "In january 2023, As the final project of my contract period as an intern Data Scientist at ID/X Partners, this time I got involved in a project from a lending company and collaborate with various other departments on this project to provide technology solutions for the company."
+excerpt: "In january 2023, I got involved in a project of my contract period as an intern Data Scientist at ID/X Partners."
 header:
   image: "assets/images/headerGlencoe.jpg"
 #toc: true